alphagov/transition-config/README.md

     generate_410_page $site $redirection_date $department_full_name $new_homepage $national_archives_timestamp $old_homepage

-### Create Valid Lines Test

-Add a valid lines test script:

-    source tools/generate_tests.sh
-    generate_valid_lines_test $Name_of_site

-$Name_of_site here should be with an initial capital, e.g. Directgov.

-This is required because jenkins.sh tests all the mappings before attempting to build.
-You can test this at this point by running ./jenkins.sh

 ### Commit

 Before committing, run `./jenkins.sh`.
 If this fails it will stop anyone else deploying so do not commit if so.